GideonGichamba/alx-low_level_programming-forked/0x1E-search_algorithms/README.md

 # What is a linear search
 - a linear search or sequential search is a method for finding an element within a list
 - sequentially checks each element of the list until a match is found or the whole list has been searched

+# Binary search
+-  binary search, also known as half-interval search,[1] logarithmic search,[2] or binary chop,
+- is a search algorithm that finds the position of a target value within a sorted array
+- Binary search compares the target value to the middle element of the arra